 ESSENTIAL JOB FUNCTIONS:

-Provide case management, crisis intervention, safety planning, and advocacy to clients
+Provide case management, including crisis intervention, safety planning, emotional support, and referrals to appropriate resources.

-Meet with all assigned clients monthly in order to review established goals, current needs, concerns, barriers, and successes
+Meet with all assigned clients monthly to review established goals, address concerns, and celebrate successes.

-Assist clients in obtaining and maintaining entitlements and linkages to community resources including, but not limited to, Social Security Administration, Ohio Department of Job and Family Services, Division of Children and Family Services, employment, and housing
+Assist clients in accessing and maintaining entitlements and linkages to community resources including, but not limited to, Social Security Administration, Ohio Department of Job and Family Services, Division of Children and Family Services, employment, housing, State Victim Assistance Compensation, SNAP, medical coverage, SSI, CHIP, and financial and relocation assistance.

 Provide support for clients and listen to clients with a non-judgmental attitude